fed/stato/README.md

 ## About Side Effects

-Side effects allow your application to interact with the outside world, i.e.: fetching data from an API, getting/setting data from/to `localStorage`/`sessionStorage`, etc.
+Side effects allow your application to interact with the outside world, i.e.: fetching data from an API, getting/setting data from/to `localStorage`/`sessionStorage`, talking to a database, etc.

 Unlike reducers, effects are **not** pure functions.

-Naturally effects may (and usually do) trigger actions to update the application state based on the results of talking to the outside world.
+Naturally effects may (and most usually do) trigger actions to update the application state once they are done making asynchronous operations.

+For instance, consider this effect called `getUserDetails` that fetches a list of users from an API.
+Provided the Ajax request completes successfully, the effect will trigger the `RECEIVE_USER_DETAILS` action which simply updates the application state with those user details.
+This allows for a separation of concerns between hitting an API and updating the app state.

 ```js
 export function getUserDetails() {